 What is an Electronic Composter?

 You may not have heard the term before.
 This category of products is still trying to find its footing and final marketing labels.
 They are also called food recyclers, food processors, or food digestors.
-They all operate in a similar manor, with the exception of the above mentioned coir and microbes.
-Food scraps are placed in a bucket, the unit is closed and turned on.
+They all operate in a similar manner, with the exception of the above-mentioned coir and microbes.
+Food scraps are placed in a bucket, the unit is closed, and turned on.
 An automated cycle dries the material and “grinds” it.
 The time needed for this depends on how much you put in and how wet it is, but most units take 3 to 5 hours.

-At the end of the process you have something that is dry but still kind of resembles the food you put in.
+At the end of the process, you have something dry but still kind of resembles the food you put in.
 Some items turn into brown powder while others stay quite chunky and fibrous.

 There is a bit of odor, but it is not unpleasant.
 Some units have charcoal filters that reduce the odor while it is exhausting the water vapor.